Chenliang-Zhou/chenliang-zhou.github.io/_pages/teaching.md

 ## Part II/Part III/MPhil Project Supervision

 I am supervising Part II, Part III, and MPhil projects.
 The students are welcome to contact me to discuss their project ideas.
 I am interested in broad topics across machine learning and artificial intelligence.
 My current research focuses on computer vision, particularly 2D and 3D reconstruction and manipulation.
 I am also open to discussing other ideas.
+Please also include your transcript and CV (if you have one) when contacting me.

 Some potential project ideas (suggestions of your own are more than welcome):
 - <a href="https://openai.com/research/clip" target="_blank">CLIP</a>-related: see <a href="/Part III Project Proposal.pdf" target="_blank">here</a>